ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 =================

-This article explains how to set up and use a combined fixed wing and quadcopter aircraft, also known as a "QuadPlane".
+This article explains how to set up and use a combined fixed wing and multicopter aircraft, also known as a "QuadPlane".

 .. image:: ../../../images/quadplane_senior_telemaster.jpg
     :target: ../_images/quadplane_senior_telemaster.jpg